 Classical Elements Of Terrestrial Sphere

 According to the Aristotelian principle, only humans can live and evolve in the terrestrial sphere.
 Therefore, Aristotle believed that the four classical elements that constitute the terrestrial sphere were hence corruptable (changeable).
-Meaning in the Aristotelian universe, they can change or transform into each other.
+In other words, they can change or transform into each other.

 But, for that transformation process to occur, there were some rules to strictly follow.
 In Aristotelian philosophy, an element can only transform with whom they share a property.
 Otherwise, they had to follow a two-step transformation process rather than the normal transformation process.